Veranke: Powers and abilities

 Like all Skrulls of Deviant heritage, Veranke is capable of shape-shifting her form into whatever she chooses, be it humanoid, non-humanoid, or even inorganic.
 Unspecified developments in genetic engineering within the Skrull race has allowed the Skrulls (including Veranke) to go undetected in human form from Iron Man's technological scans, Charles Xavier's mental scans, Spider-Man's Spider-Sense, Wolverine's animal senses, and Doctor Strange's magic.
 Veranke's shape-shifting abilities also allow her to form weapons such as blades on her body.
 Veranke also has a great deal of knowledge concerning Skrull prophecies.

 She displayed Spider-Woman's powers which include superhuman physical abilities, flight, and the ability to generate electricity and pheromones.

-As Jessica Drew, she initially had only limited gliding ability, enhanced by the small wings that are part of her Spider-Woman costume which Hydra further tampered with her metabolism, providing her with self-powered flight.
+As Jessica Drew, she initially had only limited gliding ability, enhanced by the small wings that are part of her Spider-Woman costume.
+Hydra further tampered with her metabolism, providing her with self-powered flight.
 The range of her flying capabilities is still undetermined.
 She displayed powers that helped her and the other Avengers escape from Doctor Doom's technological device by creating a Venom blast explosion — this use of Spider-Woman's powers was noted as inconsistent with her files on S.H.I.E.L.D.

-Other versions

-An alternate universe version of Veranke appears in Secret Wars.
-This version originates from the Warzone, a reality in which the Superhuman Civil War never ended, and sabotages peacemaking efforts to benefit from the war.